OpenGeoVis/PVGeo/docs/index.md

 Here is a list of features that are shortly coming to this repo.
 This list will be regularly updated.
 More documentation is soon to come.
 We want to do it right: with tutorials, example data, and detailed justification for need and use of each reader, filter, and macro.

 !!! help "Suggestions?"
     We need **your** suggestions for what kinds of file format readers to make as well as ideas for filters to meet your data needs.
 Post on the [Issues page](https://github.com/banesullivan/ParaViewGeophysics/issues) as a feature request.
-We

 ### Readers
 - [ ] **Open Mining Format:** All file types and data types found [here](https://github.com/GMSGDataExchange/omf)